housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 Let's get ready to rumble
 ==================
 Let's set up [Sass](http://sass-lang.com/) as our CSS preprocessor.
-We can do this for the following command for a project that's already been set up.
+For a project that has already been set up, we can do this with the following command.

 {% highlight bash %}
 ng set defaults.styleExt scss
 {% endhighlight %}

-Now that we have everything set up, we can create our first few components.
+Since that we have everything set up, we can create our first few components.
 To start things off, we'll create a `HeaderComponent`.

 {% highlight javascript %}
 ng g component Header